jamestkelly/portfolio-website-old/README.md

-# portfolio-website
+# portfolio-website-old
 Simple and modern portfolio website made by Jim Kelly with React Native utilising Firebase Hosting & Functions.
+This is an old build of my personal portfolio website and was replaced in March, 2022.

 ## Table of Contents
 * 	[General Information](#general-information)